musselmanth/rails-engine/README.md

 ## About

 This project is Ruby on Rails API that exposes mock ecommerce data from a PostgeSQL database.
+This is my first attempt at building an API.
+It was a solo project with a 5-day timeline.

 The API is deployed on heroku with the base url https://rails-engine-tm.herokuapp.com/api/v1